Cost-oblivious storage reallocation: Introduction

 \emph{Scheduling/planning interpretation.} The storage reallocation problem can be viewed as a reallocation problem in scheduling/planning.
 In this interpretation, we have an online sequence of requests to insert a new job $j$ into the schedule or to delete an exiting job $j$.
 Each job has a length $w_j$ and the rescheduling cost is $f(w_j)$.
-The goal is to maintain a uniprocessor schedule that (approximately) minimizes the makespan (latest completion time of any job), while simultaneously guaranteeing the overall reallocation cost is approximated minimized.
+The goal is to maintain a uniprocessor schedule that (approximately) minimizes the makespan (latest completion time of any job), while simultaneously guaranteeing the overall reallocation cost is approximately minimized.
 We can abbreviate this scheduling problem as $1| f(w) \mbox{\it ~realloc }|C_{\rm max}$, generalizing standard scheduling notation~\cite{GrahamLaLe79}.
-The goal is actually not to \emph{run} the schedule, but rather to plan a schedule subject to an online sequence of requests.
+The goal is actually not to \emph{run} the schedule, but rather to plan a schedule subject to an online sequence of changes to the scheduling instance.

-We thus (briefly) review related work in scheduling and combinatorial optimization.
+We thus review related work in scheduling and combinatorial optimization.
 Several papers explore related notions of scheduling reallocation (although to the best of our knowledge, not cost-universal scheduling reallocation).
 Bender et al.~\cite{BenderFaFe13} study reallocation scheduling with unit-length jobs having release times and deadlines.
 Their reallocator maintains a feasible multiprocessor schedule while servicing inserts and deletes.

 In the area of robust optimization, the goal is to develop solutions for combinatorial optimization problems that are (near) optimal, and that can be readily updated if the instance changes.
 In this context, many papers have looked at the problem of minimizing reallocation costs for specific optimization problems (e.g.,~\cite{HallPo04,UnalUzKi97,FeketeKaSc12}).
 For example, Davis et al.~\cite{DavisEdIm06} study a reallocation problem, where an allocator divides resources among a set of users, updating the allocation as the users' constraints change.
 The goal is to minimize the number of changes to the allocation.
 As another example, Sanders et al.~\cite{SandersSiSk09} look at the problem of assigning jobs to processors, minimizing the reallocation as new jobs arrive.
 Jansen et al.~\cite{JansenKl13} look at robust algorithms for online bin packing that minimize migration costs.
 See Verschae~\cite{Verschae12} for more details on robust optimization.